the16thpythonist/cookiecutter_aimat/README.rst

 your project.

-This structure will be created by the cookiecutter_ 🍪 template that is implemented in this repository. cookiecutter_ is a project intended to simplify the setup up python projects in general by providing an interface to instantiate and customize project templates found on the web.
+This structure will be created by the cookiecutter_ 🍪 template that is implemented in this repository. cookiecutter_ is a project intended to simplify the setup of python projects in general by providing an interface to instantiate and customize project templates found on the web.

     Please note that this template is just a *recommendation*.
 If you want to built the code structure completely